Although there are a relatively few number of research studies

-Even though bovine colostrum greatly increases IGF-1 levels there
+Even though bovine colostrum greatly increases IGF-1 levels,

-appears to be no toxicity issues.
-However, as previously mentioned,
+there appears to be no toxicity issues.
+However, as previously

-those considering bovine colostrum should note the slight but
+mentioned, those considering bovine colostrum should note the

-possible correlation between high IGF-1 and various cancers.
+slight but possible correlation between high IGF-1 and various

-In terms of dosage, current research would suggest that 20-50
+cancers.
+In terms of dosage, current research would suggest that

-grams a day, combined with other forms of high quality proteins
+20-50 grams a day, combined with other forms of high quality

-such as whey and casein yield the greatest benefits.
-In fact,
+proteins such as whey and casein yield the greatest benefits.

-bovine colostrum when consumed in excessively large amounts seems
+In fact, bovine colostrum, when consumed in excessively large

-to have diminishing returns.
-Thus small to moderate dosages in
+amounts seems to have diminishing returns.
+Thus, small to moderate

-conjunction with whey protein work more effectively on enhancing
+dosages in conjunction with whey protein work more effectively

-performance than large quantities of colostrum alone when exceeding
+in enhancing performance than large quantities of colostrum alone